Pritam-Rakshit/Logcollector-Plus-FIM-LPF-/ReadMe.txt

 This is an underdevelopment project with futher modifications to be added in near future.
 Kindly do a proper testing before brining any of these into a production environment.

 #Built by Pritam Rakshit, SOC
-#Supported by Rahul Arya, IT Infra
+#Supported by Rahul Arya, IT Infra and Gautam Rakshit, .Net Developer